beosro/diy-cheap-cat-feeder/README.md

 * Whatever you can imagine with Home Assistant!

 Thanks for checking this out!
-Here is what my prototype cat feeder looks like:
+Here is what my prototype cat feeder looks like: <br>
 HA:
 <a href="https://imgur.com/LjEK2e0"><img src="https://imgur.com/LjEK2e0.jpg" title="source: imgur.com" /></a> <br>
 Hardware:<br>